-Add some zesty, IBS-friendly deliciousness to tacos, burritos, chips and more with this chunky, Low FODMAP Instant Pot Salsa!
+This chunky Low FODMAP Instant Pot Salsa adds some zesty, IBS-friendly deliciousness to tacos, burritos, chips and more!
 Calling for either canned or fresh tomatoes, this low FODMAP salsa recipe is made flavorful in the Instant Pot and last longer in the refrigerator than homemade fresh salsa.
-In addition to being low FODMAP, this salsa is also Keto, low carb, Paleo, Whole30, and vegan.
+In addition to being low FODMAP, this salsa is also Keto, low carb, Paleo, Whole30, and vegan when eaten with compliant chips!

 Please note: this recipe, although low FODMAP, contains spicy ingredients, which may still trigger symptoms in some (but not all) people with IBS.
 See "Spicy Food Warning" section below for further information.